KennethTM/sonarlight/README.md

 * `Sonar.bottom()` method to extract the bottom (sediment) part of the the raw sonar imagery for a specific channel
 * `Sonar.bottom_intensity()` method to extract raw sonar intensity at the bottom

-The functionality of the class is showcased below and included in the `example_notebook.ipynb`.
+The functionality of the class is showcased below and included in the `notebooks/example_notebook.ipynb`.

 Example of reading a sonar file using the `example_files/example_sl2_file.sl2` file: